PrasadSaha1/hi/Documentation.md

 **Image** The image was taken for free from https://www.freeiconspng.com/images/error-2

+**Changing the Screen** When the user clicks a button to change the screen, a function will run to change the global variable named "screen".
+Based off that global variable, various widgets will be placed in update_ui, which runs once per frame.
+If the user was not on a screen, all of the widgets for that screen would be forgotten, which would delete the widgets if they were on the screen, but do nothing if they were not.
+The universal back button is the same button throughout the program, changing the screen based off the screen the user is currently on.
+The update_ui function also puts text in entry boxes if neccesary.

 **Saving Data** The program opens a file called "data_for_calc_gpa.txt".
 The for_export list in the GPACalculator class is appended to whenever the user makes a new class on the cumulative screen.
 The contents of that list are updated once per frame with the get_class_data function in the GPACalculator class.
 When the program terminates, more information is appended to that list, such as